 Newberry College has three dates on which diplomas will be awarded: May, August, and December.
-If a student completes all degree requirements, including the CACP and FAL events, during the Summer Session, the Registrar shall be authorized to issue a diploma and transcript indicating the student received the degree as of the last date of Summer Session.
+If a student completes all degree requirements during the Summer Session, the Registrar shall be authorized to issue a diploma and transcript indicating the student received the degree as of the last date of Summer Session.
 Names of students completing degree requirements during the Summer Session will appear in the December Commencement program indicating on which day the degrees were awarded.